akshitapanigrahi/GelFixtureImageProcessing/README.md

-# README — Gel Tracking & Volume Estimation Pipeline
+# Gel Tracking & Volume Estimation Pipeline

 This repository contains a Python pipeline that loads images from a directory, detects gel meshes, tracks their position/area/volume over time **and** computes those metrics relative to a moving test fixture.
 It also ships helper utilities for one-time pre-processing (bounding boxes, mm↔px calibration, FPS estimation) and rich visualizations (overlays, per-gel plots, and movies).